seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 The solution takes care of collecting profile data from interviews, conducted by anyone getting access to a form from Kompis Sverige.
 It is crucial that we make sure to deliver and render the form in the user’s web browser as fast as possible.

-Apart from actions to take in the application code, there’s a feature we leveraged in the application settings for the web app.
-By default, web apps are unloaded once they’ve been idle for a while.
+There are many things you can do in terms of the application code and execution, but there is a clever feature in the application settings of the Azure Web App that we used.
+By default, Azure Web Apps are unloaded once they’ve been idle for a while.
 To counter this, we turned on the AlwaysOn feature in the application settings.
-This ensures that the web app stays loaded and ready to serve incoming request at any hour.
+This ensures that the web app stays loaded and ready to serve incoming requests at any hour.

 ![The AlwaysOn feature for Azure Web Apps]({{ site.baseurl }}/images/bestie/alwayson.png)

 ### Azure Functions ###

 The solution relies heavily on Azure Functions to perform tasks from routine housekeeping to data processing.
-We developed the Azure Functions alongside the web app, sharing a common code base in C#.
+We developed the Azure Functions alongside the Azure Web App, sharing a common code base in C#.

 Each of the Azure Functions has been defined as a timer trigger.
 This means each and every Azure Function will run independently on a set time interval.
 We created definitions for this with multiple function.json files in the root folder of the Azure Function.